day8/re-frame-async-flow-fx/README.md

 ### The Flow Specification

-The `:async-flow` data structure has the following fields:
+The `::async-flow/bind` data structure has the following fields:

   - `:id` - optional - an identifier, typically a namespaced keyword.
 Each flow should have a unique id.
     Must not clash with the identifier for any event handler (because internally